 “Every time I remember you, every time I think of you, I thank God.”
 Paul’s capacity for thanks was vast.
-Paul and the Philippians were separated by hundreds of miles and for a number of years, yet his faculty for thanking God for them remained.
+Hundreds of miles separated Paul and the Philippians and for several years, yet his faculty for thanking God for them remained.
 The Philippians must have been a wonderful church with a great testimony to impress Paul so.
 It would be a wonderful thing for other people to say of us, “I thank God for that person.
 I thank God that I met him.
 What a blessing she has been to me.”

 “Upon” does not mean “at.”
 Paul did not thank God at every remembrance of the Philippians.
 It means “on the basis of.”
 That is, the Philippians formed the basis for Paul’s thanksgiving.

 There were unpleasant memories in Philippi if Paul cared to dwell on them–the rage of the masters of the girl set free from demons and the conduct of the city officials and populace toward Paul.
 Currently, two women were locked in a bitter battle (4:2).
 Paul chose not to remember the petty irritations.
 Gratitude springs out of what we choose to think about.
 A typical fault of the believer is to fail to thank God for the common courtesies and favors of life.